pygmy-twylyte/amble/amble_engine/brainstorm.md

 - add trigger so something happens if you sharpen the axe with the stone
 - maybe add river bank location south of inca-road (already mentioned in description) and put whetstone there
 - turn west of building into a snowfield?
-- charged battery should be restricted once placed in portal gun.
-Might require modification of take_from handler.
 - add warning / instruction label to read on poetry performer, and make it Initech